Skip to content

 If the upload of a file fails, this may be due to the file name if it contains special characters that are not suitable (e.g. a vertical bar).
 However, most special characters can be used without any problems.

 Files are now visible in the table with name, upload date ("modified") and file size.
 The metadata schema was selected when creating the resource.
-The metadata entered here can be changed later in the file context menu.
-The metadata schema cannot be changed within a resource (for more on this topic, see [Metadata and Metadata Profiles]).
+The metadata entered here can be changed later in the metadata manager.
+The metadata schema of a resource cannot be changed (for more on this topic, see Metadata and Metadata Profiles).

 Folder upload via Web-UI

 Uploading folders offers the option to upload many files at once.
-You can choose if you like all files to have the same or file individual metadata on upload.
+You can choose whether all files should be given the same metadata during upload or whether you want to add individual metadata.

 Info

-Uploading folders via the UI and API is currently not possible.
-As technical changes are required, the feature will be temporarily disabled and re-enabled once it works reliably again.
+Uploading folders via the UI and API is currently not possible due to technical changes.
+This function will be re-enabled once it works reliably again.

-S3 Resources can be accessed via S3 Client.
-Read more on the software and processes.
+S3 resources can be accessed via S3 clients.
+Read more on the clients and processes.

 Warning

-Failed Uploads will block space until deletion.
+Failed Uploads will block space until deletion from system.
 The current deletion policy will delete the data from failed uploads after 7 days.